ncoblentz/JoCoITStudents/README.md

 - [Excel in CTE (Free CTE Related College Courses and Credit)](#johnson-county-kansas-high-school-programs)
 - Get high school and college credit for an internship or apprenticeship

 Additionally, you may be interested in building up professional certifications and experience.
 Currently, no Johnson County, KS area high school programs and classes (that I'm aware of) specifically line up with any IT related certifications, so you would need to pursue those independently (more on this below).
-As far as work experience, siimlar to getting a job after high school, you will want to pursue internships or volunteer opportunities.
+As far as work experience, similar to getting a job after high school, you will want to pursue internships or volunteer opportunities.
 However, earning college credit and getting close to that finish line of earning a degree will often be the higher priority.

 The following sections are going to be helpful for you to dig into further:
 - While still in high school: